We put Adam Bidder, Managing Director of Q-Park UK to the test to find out the real reasons behind paid parking.

 Q: Why do we have to pay for parking?

 The truth is that ‘free parking’ simply doesn't exist.
 Creating, maintaining and managing parking facilities costs money and somebody must pay!

-Q-Park carry out a number of customer surveys and over 86% of respondents agree that the fairest way is for car users to pay rather than the cost be covered with increases in tax payments.
+Q-Park carries out a number of customer surveys and over 86% of respondents agree that the fairest way is for car users to pay rather than the cost be covered by increases in tax payments.

 Q: Is the parking charges killing city centre retail?